A Weekend Getaway: White Mountain National Forest

-At the time of this writing, a good portion of the United States has been mired in an epic heat wave, and I can’t help but begin planning this fall’s road trips.
+At the time of this writing, a good portion of the United States has been mired in an epic heat wave, and I can’t help but begin planning this fall’s road trip to see changing colors.
 Although New England is truly fabulous at all times of the year, it truly does shine in the autumn – if you’ve never experienced it, it’s a bucket-list item, I promise.

 While the Northeast United States has many awesome loops and trips frequented by visitors in all seasons, one of my family’s favorite New England destinations is a leaf-peeping trip through the White Mountain National Forest, which is a large federally owned parcel spanning 800,000 acres in New Hampshire and Western Maine.